wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/e.gitlab.md

 ## GitLab Setup

-1. Verify that [HTTP/HTTPS access is enabled](https://docs.gitlab.com/ee/user/admin_area/settings/visibility_and_access_controls.html#configure-enabled-git-access-protocols) in Gitlab.
+1. Verify that [HTTP/HTTPS access is enabled](https://docs.gitlab.com/ee/user/admin_area/settings/visibility_and_access_controls.html#configure-enabled-git-access-protocols) in GitLab.
 2. Navigate to **Profile Settings > Edit Profile> Applications** to add a new application via your profile.
 3. Add the following information on the **New Application** form:
    * **Name**: Enter a Name (e.g `Stoplight Integration`).